Surviving Game Day As A Veterinary Student

 Most importantly, especially for day games, is a sealed water bottle.
 One sealed water bottle of any size is allowed per person.
 Water is very important because the temperature in the stands can get upwards of 5 degrees hotter than what the weather station reports because of the body heat generated by the 102k Aggie faithful, and the sun and humidity can easily tack on 10 degrees to the heat index.
 It’s important to stay hydrated in that heat!

 Sunscreen is also a great item to bring if the game starts during the day.
-And if there’s even a chance of rain, make sure you pack a foldable poncho — Tracy sells branded ponchos in the Texas A&M School of Veterinary Medicine & Biomedical Sciences (VMBS) Marketplace (the school’s gift shop).
+And if there’s even a chance of rain, make sure you pack a foldable poncho — Tracy sells branded ponchos in the Texas A&M College of Veterinary Medicine & Biomedical Sciences (VMBS) Marketplace (the school’s gift shop).

 To help carry all of this, you’re allowed to bring a clear bag of up to 12” x 6” x 12” or a non-clear small bag no larger than the size of your hand into the stadium.